mideind/GreynirServer/README.md

 Query (question answering) modules can be plugged into Greynir by adding Python code to the [`queries/`](queries/) directory.
 Reference implementations for several query types can be found in that directory, for instance [`queries/builtin.py`](queries/builtin.py) which supports questions about persons and titles.
-Query modules examples can be viewed in [`queries/examples`](queries/examples).
+Query module examples can be viewed in [`queries/examples`](queries/examples).

 ## File details